PostHog/posthog.com/contents/blog/mobile-session-replay.md

 ### 1. Multiple platforms

 The secret about web session replay industry-wide is that it largely relies on a single open source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
-It makes building web session replays a lot easier.
+It includes tools for recording web interactions and state changes, structuring session data, and playback.

 Unfortunately, rrweb for mobile doesn't exist.
 To build mobile session replay, we needed to do all the work ourselves, and when compared to the web, this is a lot of work.
 This is because, instead of a single JavaScript library, language, and SDK, mobile requires multiple (like iOS, Android, and React Native).